-While at their core, the functions of the procurement and finance departments differ, their processes intersect at many different points.
-To achieve the best performance and business outcomes, it’s imperative that procurement and finance teams work together in alignment.
+Is procurement a part of finance?
+While at their core, procurement and finance functions differ, their processes intersect at many different points.
+In most organizations, the two are separate departments.
+But to achieve the best performance and business outcomes, it’s imperative that procurement and finance teams work together in alignment.

 It’s important for the finance and procurement teams to work well together, and it’s equally important for there to be a clear understanding about what each team is responsible for.

 The procurement team aims to save money for the business—and it’s the finance team that sets procurement’s spending limits.
 Finance is also responsible for paying for whatever the procurement team orders and receives.
 In turn, the procurement team needs to ensure that the items they ordered are those they received, and that what they received is what the finance team paid for.